Turkish JV presents plans for domestic EV production

-In a ceremony attended by Turkish President Recep Tayyip Erdoğan, two electric car prototypes by the Turkish Automobile Joint Venture Group (TOGG) were officially revealed.
+In a ceremony attended by Turkish President Recep Tayyip Erdoğan, the Turkish Automobile Joint Venture Group (TOGG) officially revealed two electric car prototypes.
 The electric compact sedan and the electric SUV are to be introduced to the market in 2022.

-The vehicles were designed by the renowned Italian design studio Pininfarina and will be domestically produced in Turkey.
+The renowned Italian design studio Pininfarina designed the electric vehicles that Turkey is looking forward to producing domestically.
 Two configurations with 200 HP or 400 HP will be available with axle-mounted electric motors providing the drive.
-Whether this applies to both vehicles or just the SUV was not clarified, however, it is not unthinkable that they share a platform.
+Whether this applies to both vehicles or just the SUV was not clarified; however, it is not unthinkable that they share a platform.

 Acceleration with the larger motor setup from 0 to 100 km/h is possible in 4.8 seconds with a range above 500 km.
 Charging the battery will take less than 30 minutes to an 80% charge.
 The smaller motor features a single electric motor mounted on the rear axle, taking 7.2 seconds to reach 100 km/h with a 300 km range.